-A The appearance to the particle such a term early as the the the AMBREY Confidence of the control Employees like the shared work program because it helps maintain อได้เขียงใหม่ดาวเลย เลยได้ เลยใชยที่ 20 เมื่อ พระสาราย คัวได้ การเลยได้ การเลยได้ และ เขา เลย เลย คายสมบูรเ their "economic security."
-The EDD data show that many employees are apprehensive about a pending workforce reduction because they are unable to Will thought and should be a first or the second of the se assess the impact of the reduction on their personal employment situation.
-For example, 40 percent of workers surveyed by the department felt there was at least a 50/50 chance that they would be laid off, even though an cosa u af oficer average of only 20 percent ultimately were laid off.
-It is this uncertainty over who will be laid off that probably generates much of the ดิวที่ โซย เหยอดตัวเก็บ โดย คนองปฏิเธศก ซื้อ โดงที่เริ่มนี้ได้เก็ดเห็ว โดย โดงไป เดิดเมื่อเ support for SWUC among workers.
-It does not account for all of the program's support, however.
-In fact, at least 25 percent of those who favor the program felt they were not at risk of being laid off.
+and TRACT metals formally constrained in the Employees like the shared work program because it helps maintain abiya wa tantanin zelanga ila seval energi na ani da tana a sa ani a sa ana ani a sa ani an their "economic security."
+The EDD data show that many employees are The second s apprehensive about a pending workforce reduction because they are unable to We have a start of the second s assess the impact of the reduction on their personal employment situation.
+Carl Star For example, 40 percent of workers surveyed by the department felt there was at least a 50/50 chance that they would be laid off, even though an CONTRACTOR OF CONTRACT · . average of only 20 percent ultimately were laid off.
+It is this) to writerior 11.5 i finn grei i 120 化化学 化化学 uncertainty over who will be laid off that probably generates much of the and his ana and a later and a start of a start for a start and a start and the start and the start and the start support for SWUC among workers.
+It does not account for all of the e and a second program's support, however.
+In fact, at least 25 percent of those who favor the program felt they were not at risk of being laid off. 新教育: A. P. 合同語言: 新信用 100 요즘 물리는 것 같아?
 Problems with SWUC Data

-ar i dina ara baran d Trought for the witness of the contraction Most of the data collected by EDD on the characteristics of the til til andliktisk til ekkil friktiske kombilik, til kirk och jedet fletige till klimatig botte vishared work claimants are unreliable.
-In fact, the department itself does not use these data because the data are deficient in a number of important .
-Pak ida da kara Bartinita da mai din inti bulanta muga Paggambada dan p respects.
+Most of the data collected by EDD on the characteristics of the shared work claimants are unreliable.
+In fact, the department itself does not use these data because the data are deficient in a number of important respects.
 Specifically:

-- A ROBERTON OF STATE THEREON AND A STATE OF A TO A PORT OF THE CONTRACT BOTH A STATE OF THE PARTY The EDD data do not accurately reflect the number of persons who and the state of t participate in the program because of errors in the way the estille for the least to the far all obes to the part of the contract of the c department compiles the information. - น้าง fon secon นาโดยกําหลอย นี่นัก หลัก ได้เกิดเกิดเกล้า ครั้งสาดให้ • The department's data on SWUC client characteristics are responsible to the construction and the construction of the constr internally inconsistent. - The department's data on the SWUC program cannot be compared with the College of Association of the College and Association of the College of States and States and College and College of the C data from the regular UI program because, in many cases, the data mercial design of the property of the party of the property of the property of the property of are aggregated into different--and incompatible--groups.
-The bit seem that employers participals levine this the three call internally inconsistent data, and establish correct, consistent data series on the program, and association correct.
+• The EDD data do not accurately reflect the number of persons who participate in the program because of errors in the way the department compiles the information.

+The department's data on SWUC client characteristics are internally inconsistent.

+The department's data on the SWUC program cannot be compared with data from the regular UI program because, in many cases, the data are aggregated into different--and incompatible--groups.

+, here examples that solutions exactly have required that an excited off
-Because of these deficiencies, ithis impossible to evaluate the effects of the program on various groups of participants.

-To facilitate legislative review of the SWUC programs we brecommend nothat:

-The EDD ensume that data collected for a live spects of the UI program are presented in the same format southat interprogram comparisons can be made.
+Because of these deficiencies, it is impossible to evaluate the effects of the program on various groups of participants.
+To facilitate legislative review of the SWUG program, we recommend that: 1.
+The EDD immediately correct the problems of inaccurate and internally inconsistent data, and establish correct, consistent data series on the program 2017 The EDD ensure/that data collected ion all aspects of the UT program are presented in the same format so that interprogram comparisons can be made.

-Redgram Costs